ivarasg/fp-course/README.markdown

 3. Execute the command `ghci`, which will compile and load all the source code.
    You may need to set permissions on the root directory and the ghci configuration file, `chmod 600 .ghci ./`.

+   a.
+Alternatively to the above build the docker image with a `tag` and
+      run `docker run -it --rm tag`.
+You will be in ghci inside the container.

 4. Inspect the introductory modules to get a feel for Haskell's syntax, then move on to the exercises starting with `Course.List`.
 The [Progression](#progression)